Tayeeb27/Covid-Mashup-Dissertation-Project/README.md

 To run this, you must have:
-node version: v16.0.0
+node version: v16.0.0,
-npm version: 8.4.1
+npm version: 8.4.1,
-Then you must run: npm install
+Then you must run: 'npm install',
-Then run: node server.js
+Then run: 'node server.js',
-Finally run: npm start
+Finally run: 'npm start'

 # Getting Started with Create React App